 If you think they aren’t just watch this brilliant comedy video by the Artist Taxi Driver:

 So what can be done about it?
 What should the Labour Party be saying in its 2015 Election Manifesto?

 Proposed Labour Election Manifesto 2015

-One hundred years ago Britain was in the midst of one of the deadliest wars in history.
-Just 25 years after that, what had been called the “war to end all wars” started up all over again.
+One hundred years ago Britain was in the midst of the deadliest war in history.
+Just 25 years later the “war to end all wars” started up all over again.

 The end of World War ll in Europe finally came with the total and unconditional surrender of German forces in Reims on 7 May 1945, exactly 70 years to the day before the coming General Election of 7 May 2015.

 The determined efforts of the Labour Party, helped by other progressive forces, during World War II had its effect in “taking the profit out of war”.
 The 100% Excess Profits Tax, the controls over industry and transport, the fair rationing of food and control of prices – these all helped to win the war.
 With these measures the country came nearer to making “fair shares” the national rule than ever before in its history

 As far as Britain was concerned, both wars were won by its people, not by any one man or set of men.
 The gallant men and women in the Armed Services, in the Medical Services and the Public Services. in the factories and in the offices deserved, and were promised, a happier future than faced so many of them after the First World War.
 Labour has always regarded their welfare and the welfare of all their children and great-grandchildren as a sacred trust.